adarnimrod/ssl-ca/README.rst

 TODO
 ----

+- Add checks and failure messages to each action.
 - Verify that the fqdn is correct.
-- Fill out example output in the usage section.
-- Add checks and failure messages to each action.
-- Delete serial file.
 - Testing (creating a ca, creating a key and cert and verifying).